English to Chinese Translations of Chinese Contracts

 2. The governing law is always Chinese law

-3. The governing language is always Chinese, and thus all documents will require a foreign language translation.
+3. The governing language is always Chinese, and thus an accurate English to Chinese translation of all the English language legal documents will be required.

 This is why it is important to involve a Chinese attorney.
 Many US attorneys do not understand the importance of these rules and will draft contracts that provide the governing law of the contract as the law of the US state where the contract is drafted, will draft the contract in English and will state that enforcement must be in the home state.
 Remember, a Chinese court will never enforce a US court judgment so any judgment obtained in a US court will never be enforced in China and, unless the Chinese company happens to have assets based in the US, the judgment is worthless.